Retire by stateFigures verified May 31, 2026

 The Long Island Sound shoreline

-Connecticut's coast on Long Island Sound anchors towns like Madison and Branford, with beaches, boating, and a quintessential New England feel.
-Many retirees settle along the shore for its mix of water and small-town life.
+The coast on Long Island Sound holds towns like Madison and Branford, with beaches, boating, and a classic New England feel.
+Plenty of people settle along the shore for the mix of water and small-town life.

 Mystic Seaport and maritime history

-Mystic Seaport Museum, on 19 acres along the Mystic River, is the nation's leading maritime museum and recreates a 19th-century seaport village.
+Mystic Seaport Museum sits on 19 acres along the Mystic River.
+It is the nation's leading maritime museum, and it recreates a 19th-century seaport village.
 It is one of many history and arts draws along the coast.

 Mystic Seaport Museum